 This professional is available for new clients.

-I offer professional, confidential online counselling and psychotherapy for men and women in the UK, Europe and around the world using Skype and FaceTime.
+I offer professional, confidential online psychotherapy and counselling for men and women in the UK, Europe and around the world using Skype and FaceTime.
 My aim is to help you effectively resolve your emotional and psychological problems in a supportive therapeutic environment.
-These are some of the areas that I work in as a counsellor and psychotherapist:
+These are some of the areas that I work in as a psychotherapist and counsellor:

 - Relationship problems